-As the higher quality provider, clients will expect your customer service is exemplary; so make sure it is.
-If clients are asking for the convenience of online booking capabilities, look into applications if you don’t already provide the capability.
+As the higher quality provider, clients will expect your customer service is exemplary, so make sure it is.
+If clients ask for the convenience of online booking capabilities, look into applications if you don’t already provide the capability.
 Accommodate a client’s occasional need to come in very early or late when their circumstances demand some flexibility.
-Encourage feedback from clients and when you hear complaints, address them immediately and advise your client what you have done to fix the problem.
+Encourage feedback from clients, and when you hear complaints, address them immediately and advise your client what you have done to fix the problem.

-You build lasting relationships with your clients when your offerings you serve as an educator or counselor about their health and beauty.
-Ask questions and as appropriate provide advice on home skin, exercise, diet, relaxation techniques, dealing with stress and whatever other expertise you have.
+You build lasting relationships with your clients when your offerings serve as an educator or counselor about their health and beauty.
+Ask questions and, as appropriate, provide advice on home skin, exercise, diet, relaxation techniques, dealing with stress, and whatever other expertise you have.

 Make your offering stand out

 Distinguish your spa or massage practice by offering services and products that others don’t, whether it’s a special treatment for a massage geared to seniors or pregnant moms.
-Millennials in particular are looking for very personalized, high value offerings.
+Millennials, in particular, are looking for very personalized, high-value offerings.
 If they are your target, put together customized packages.
-If you offer aromatherapy massage, help clients extend the experience with candles or room mists to use at home.
-If clients ask for a particular brand of product look into carrying it.
+If you offer aromatherapy massage, help clients extend the experience with candles or room mists to use at home and if clients ask for a particular brand of product, look into carrying it.

 Offer service extras

 One way to maintain your pricing when others drop theirs is to offer something extra for a period of time.
-Add a foot massage to a skin treatment or add an aromatherapy scalp massage with a facial treatment.
-Offer a two-for one for new clients to entice them into your spa or massage practice or to current clients to introduce them to a service offering.
+Add a foot massage to skin treatment, or add an aromatherapy scalp massage with a facial treatment.
+Offer a two-for-one for new clients to entice them into your spa or massage practice or to current clients to introduce them to a service offering.